← Back to blog

 When leadership needs an independent view

-Signs it may be time to bring someone in
+Common signs it is time to bring someone in

 • The programme is being challenged internally or externally

-• Progress no longer reflects the programme logic
+• Progress on site no longer aligns with the reported sequence

-• Key interfaces, procurement items or constraints are unclear
+• Key interfaces, procurement items or constraints are not properly reflected

-• Recovery planning or resequencing is being considered
+• Recovery planning or re-sequencing is under discussion

-• Leadership needs a more dependable basis for decision-making
+• Leadership needs a stronger basis for decisions

 Final thought

-If your project needs an independent view on programme quality, delay position or delivery strategy, Start 2 Finish can help provide clear and practical planning support.
+If your project needs an independent view on programme quality, delay position or recovery options, Start 2 Finish can help provide practical contractor-side advice.